-- The member must formally resign from his or her teaching position. - The member must wait at least 30 calendar days from the date of resignation before performing any duties requiring teacher licensure for the same employer. - The member cannot prearrange post-retirement employment with the same employer prior to the effective date of retirement.
+- The member must formally resign from his or her teaching position. - The member must wait at least 30 calendar days from the date of retirement before performing any duties requiring teacher licensure for the same employer. - The member cannot prearrange post-retirement employment that requires teacher licensure with the same employer prior to 30 days after the effective date of retirement.